ICYMI: Goffin's rare Federer-Nadal double

 Final swoon for Federer fans

 Fans travel from far and wide to see Roger Federer play at these finals, and sometimes they must gamble on when is best to buy tickets.
-There is some comfort in the predictability of when's best to try to catch him in action, though.
+There is some comfort in the predictability of when one might catch him in action, though.

-At least one follower had made the trip over from India "to see him before he retires", and there was a corner of the O2 Arena Saturday afternoon decorated by a handful of Swiss flags, with many others flown occasionally around the stadium.
+At least one follower had made the trip over from India "to see him before he retires," and there was a corner of the O2 Arena on Saturday afternoon decorated by a handful of Swiss flags, with many others flown occasionally around the stadium.

 The semifinals were sold out long before it was known who would contest them, so how did they know to get tickets for the David Goffin match?
 Well, they couldn't with 100 percent certainty, but they must have felt they had a 50-50 shot or better.